michaelhollender/Binance-Auto-Sell-Complete-Portfolio/README.md

 ## READ BEFORE USE
-Must Store API Keys As Environment Variables or directly added your API Keys directly to this Bot To store your API keys as environment variable:
+MUST Store API Keys as Environment Variables or directly add your API keys to this bot To store your API keys as environment variable:

   On Windows: <br>